 - Increase revenue by responding to an increased consumers’ demand for responsible products

-- Obtain the license to operate by addressing civil society’s concerns at local and global levels
+- Enhance their license to operate by addressing civil society’s concerns at local and global levels

-- Preserve and enhance the “natural,” capital (including the capacity to provide ecosystem services)
+- Preserve natural capital, including the capacity to provide ecosystem services

-- Attract and retain talented staff/people, increasing environmental credentials and values of companies
+- Attract and retain talented staff/people by increasing the environmental credentials and values of the company

-- Improve the quality of products and services
+- Improve the quality of their products and services

 - Pre-empt regulations and public pressure